 "I’ve spent a fair amount of time seeing therapists and counselors over the years, but I often felt that they were not contributing much to our conversations.
 In my sessions with Katerina over the past few months, I’ve really felt like she has been willing and able to get engaged and bring fresh perspectives to the table.
 She is a perceptive listener.
 She draws connections easily and sees big-picture patterns in your life that can be hard to see when you are living inside of them.
 She asks questions that help you start to see those patterns for the first time.
 She is also a curious personality who is always thinking about different outlooks, and soaking up wisdom from different sources in her own life.
 (I especially like the philosophical thought-experiments she sometimes brings up — they are good exercises for opening up thinking about your life!)
 She has a very open-minded and non-judgmental way of asking about 'the way things are' in the world, or in my life, and thinking it through with me.
 I never feel like she is trying to push a particular agenda.
 One thing I want to mention is my surprise at how philosophical counseling can really help in hard times involving grief, fear, and deep frustration.
 Our way of 'zooming out' in the conversation, and looking at crises from a big-picture perspective, has helped make some hard times much more manageable." - M.V., Oregon

-Personal headshots included in the website are taken by professional photographer Rik Nagel.
+Professional headshots included in the website are taken by NYC photographer Rik Nagel.

-The picture in the homepage slider is of an acrylic painting by Alexios Apostolidis.
+The picture in the homepage slider is of an acrylic painting by my father, Alexios Apostolidis.

-The background picture is a view of the Pacific Ocean from Santa Monica.
+The background picture is a view of the Pacific Ocean from Santa Monica, California.